CHINESE HERBAL MEDICINE

 Chinese herbal medicine has developed over at least two thousand years.
-Accumulated clinical experience has concluded that an herbal formula… (i.e., strategically combining a group of herbs) works far more effective than a single herb for therapeutic outcome.
+Accumulated clinical experience has concluded that a herbal formula (i.e., strategically combining a group of herbs) works far more effective than a single herb for therapeutic outcome.
 The use of natural herbal formulas is to restore and maintain balance and harmony within the body.

-Very often people take the patent form (i.e., pre-made herbal formula(s) in pills, powder, or capsules form) of herbal formula for convenience and for avoidance of the "bad" taste in a tincture (or liquid) form.
+Very often people take the patent form of Chinese herbal medicine (i.e., pre-made herbal formula(s) in pills, powder, or capsules form) of herbal formula for convenience and avoidance of the "bad" taste in a tincture (or liquid) form.
 However, in general, tincture has a faster action than the patent form, especially when applied to an acute condition.

 Q: How do I know if a practitioner is professionally trained for Chinese herbal medicine?